jsthomas/dream-email-example/README.md

 You'll need to sign up for a mailgun account [here](https://www.mailgun.com/).
 You should be able to get a free "sandbox" account without having to pay.
-Once you've signed in, open the "sending domains" tab on the main menu, you should see a sandbox domain named something like: `sandbox<some hex id string>.mailgun.org`.
+Once you've signed in, open the "sending domains" tab on the main menu.
+You should see a sandbox domain named something like: `sandbox<some hex id string>.mailgun.org`.
 Selecting that domain should take you to a menu with the following data: